Books of the Week:

 - The apparent inability of our electricity repair people to correct a light that cuts off all on its own.
 To be honest, we have not had much luck with our electricity at all recently.
 Our monthly electric bills seem to have soared and I am not happy about it.
 We do use our lights often but our bills should not be anywhere near as expensive as they are at the moment.
 That being said, an old colleague of mine has recommended that I compare some of the most popular light companies in houston to determine whether switching energy suppliers could help us to save money.
 It is safe to say that I will definitely be doing some research of my own if these electricity and lighting issues continue for much longer!

 I think that’s enough to start with, right?
 I know it’s futile to let stuff like this get to me.
 I have no control over any of it.
 I should let it go!
 And truthfully, I try to.
-Homophobic Kim Davis, wealthy and talented Miley Cyrus, and above all, Donald Trump, could not care less what I think about them.
-For that matter, my terrier couldn’t!
-And I’m pretty much linked to my elbow, for better or worse.
-There are impatient people and baffled repairmen all over the world.
+For example, homophobic Kim Davis could not care less what I think about her.